 The Cost per Student Semester Hour was determined by using the total Program Budget Allocation divided by the total SSH per academic year.
-The dramatic increase in SSH in the 2007-2008 academic year was able to offset rising costs leading to a decrease in cost per SSH.
+The consistent increase in SSH from FY 2006-2007 to FY 2008-2009 with no significant budget increase has led to a decrease in cost per SSH.
 Considering the limited resources available to the Molokai Program, it is obvious that the Molokai Program is working efficiently with the available resources.
 It is dangerous, however, to assume that this continued efficiency can occur with a growing number of students.
-As the student body increases and diversifies so will the needs of our campus.
+As the student body increases and diversifies, so will the needs of our campus.